medric/dynamic-forms-ts/README.md

 ### 4. Customize

-You can further customize the generated form by adding validation rules, default values, or other configurations directly within the schema to meet specific business needs.
+You can customize the generated form by adding validation rules, default values, and other configurations directly within the schema to suit specific business needs.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.
-For major changes, open an issue first to discuss your proposal.
+For major changes, please open an issue first to discuss your proposal.

 ## License